rexrainbow/phaser3-rex-notes/docs/docs/ui-menu.md

         - `item.scene` : Scene of this menu object.
         - Other custom properties
 - `easeIn` : Scale up size when extend menu.
+    - A number : Duration of ease, in milliseconds.
+    - An object :
         - `easeIn.duration` : Duration of ease, in milliseconds.
-    - `easeIn.orientation` :
-        - `'y'` : Scale up height.
-        - `'x'` : Scale up width.
-        - Others: Scale up width and height.
         - `easeIn.ease` : Ease function, default is `'Cubic'`
 - `easeOut` : Scale down size when extend menu.
+    - A number : Duration of ease, in milliseconds.
+    - An object :
         - `easeOut.duration` : Duration of ease, in milliseconds.
-    - `easeOut.orientation` :
-        - `'y'` : Scale up height.
-        - `'x'` : Scale up width.
-        - Others: Scale up width and height.
         - `easeOut.ease` : Ease function, default is `'Linear'`
 - `expandEvent` : Event name of expanding sub-menu.
     - `'button.click'` : Default value
     - `'button.over'`